 Bursaries have been awarded across a range of theatrical disciplines including directing, writing, choreography, and composing.
 Offering both financial and on-going mentoring support from the MGCfutures team, our recipients come from across the UK.
 Click on the recipients names below to find out a little more about their projects and how the Bursary will support their career development.

-Sandra will work with Designer Camilla Clarke at the Gate Theatre on A Small Place by Jamaica Kincaid, directed by Anna Himali Howard, previews from 8th November
+Sandra will work with Designer Camilla Clarke at the Gate Theatre on A Small Place by Jamaica Kincaid, directed by Anna Himali Howard.

 The bursary will enable Afsaneh to continue work on her play Give A Man A Bible by allowing her to travel to Kenya to workshop the piece with Kenyan actors.

 Sue will spend 3 weeks at the Tyrone Guthrie Centre in Ireland working solely on writing her new play.

 The bursary will support a workshop and showcase of Heel, a new musical about female professional wrestling.

 Rachel will spend a week work-shopping her new project FORGE at the Royal Exchange in Manchester.
 The project will work together with technicians, lighting and sound designers and metal workers to interrogate the politics of memorial.

 The bursary will fund a residency for Kay to develop her show Sequel, a new participatory performance piece about our relationship to place, the future and ecological crisis.

 Ping will use the bursary to spend a week work-shopping a new piece by Northumbrian writer Lee Mattison.

 David makes up part of theatre company Bucket Club, the bursary will buy them new equipment to ensure they continue to develop their live sound design that has become their particular style of working.